-The mandate of the Woman Abuse Council of Toronto (the "Council") is to create a coordinated community response to woman abuse in Toronto.
-By developing policies, inter-sectoral protocols and innovative pilot projects, the Council facilitates the creation of a more consistent and integrated response to this issue.
-Working through its standing committees and task forces, the Council acts as a broker to bring those working in the community together to create a seamless response that can be more effective in protecting women from abuse.
+The mandate of the Woman Abuse Council of Toronto ("WomanACT") is to eradicate violence against women through community mobilization, coordination, research, policy, and education.
+WomanACT facilitates the creation of a more consistent and integrated response to this issue, the organization acts as a broker to bring those working in the community together to create a seamless response that can be more effective in protecting women from abuse.

-The Council was incorporated by Letters Patent as a non-profit corporation without share capital on March 24, 1999.
-Effective April 1, 2000, the Council assumed the responsibility for the programs of the Metro Toronto Woman Abuse Council, previously administered by the Jewish Family and Child Service.
+WomanACT was incorporated by Letters Patent as a non-profit corporation without share capital on March 24, 1999.
+Effective April 1, 2000, WomanACT assumed the responsibility for the programs of the Metro Toronto Woman Abuse Council, previously administered by the Jewish Family and Child Service.

-The Council received status as a charitable organization effective January 2010, and as such is exempt from income tax under the Income Tax Act (Canada).
+WomanACT received status as a charitable organization effective January 2010, and as such is exempt from income tax under the Income Tax Act (Canada).